DipendraRegmi/Bounded-Contex-Implementation/README.md

            Executor picks up a context and starts executing the tasks in the context.

 Context can be signaled, we can context switch the context, this behavior can be used to simulate the switch between docs.
+Context can create another context, like opening a new doc, from current doc.